Published Jun 6, 2026 4 Min Read

 How to check survey number online?

-• Visit the respective state’s official land records website
+• Visit your state’s official land records website

-• Enter the survey number in the search field
+• Enter the survey number of the property

 Major online land record portals in India